Posted on Tuesday 02 October 2018

 Many people, however, are debating whether or not education is worth the price tag.
 Tuition is at an all-time high, and the rough economy can make it difficult to find work after graduation.
 Student loans may be harder to pay back than you think.

 Additionally, once you get a job, your salary will be largely determined by your field of study.
 An engineering degree and a philosophy degree entail two entirely different pay grades.

 Having a degree will definitely move your job application up in the pile, but whether or not a large student loan is a good debt or bad debt depends on how you go about it.

-As the job market becomes more and more competitive, many people are opting into entrepreneurship and starting their own enterprises.
-However, starting a business requires money.
-While aspiring entrepreneurs can seek financial backing from angel investors, venture capitalists, or even family/friends, many choose to take out loans from various institutions.
+As the job market becomes more and more competitive, many people are opting to start their own enterprises.
+Starting a business requires money, and while angel investors, venture capitalists, or even family and friends can help get you started, many choose to take out loans.